-- Durable Power of Attorney (§ 700-5501) – The form must be signed by the Principal or by a Notary Public on the Principal’s behalf.
-It must be signed in the presence of two (2) witnesses, neither of whom is the attorney-in-fact.
+- Durable Power of Attorney (§ 700-5501) – The form must be signed by the principal in the presence of two (2) witnesses, neither of whom can be the attorney-in-fact.
 The witnesses must also both sign the form.
-Alternatively, their signature may be acknowledged before a Notary Public.
-(The Principal may have witnesses and Notary Public present if they wish).
+The form can also be notarized for additional proof.

 - Designation of Patient Advocate / Medical Power of Attorney (§ 700.5506) – The law requires that the form is executed in the presence of and signed by two (2) witnesses.